A Complete Introduction to Hong Kong Business Entities

 Company (Body corporate)

-In Hong Kong, we can classify companies into to 2 types regarding to what the companies’ are limited by – Company Limited by Guarantee and Company Limited by Share, over 99% of registered limited companies are limited by shares, while the remaining are limited by guarantee which is a specific form of business entities for doing non-profit and charity works.
+In Hong Kong, we can classify companies into to 2 types regarding to what the owners of companies’ liability are limited by – Company Limited by Guarantee and Company Limited by Share, over 99% of registered limited companies are limited by shares, while the remaining are limited by guarantee which is a specific form of business entities for doing non-profit and charity works.

 In the category of Limited Company by Shares, they are group in 2 types regarding to level of confidence to their financial situation – Private Limited Company and Public Limited Company.
 Private Limited Company does not required to disclose its financial statue to the public, and has restriction of its number of investors, so it is the most popular business entity for small-to-medium size business.